notebooktoall/notebooktoall/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 notebooktoall could always use more documentation, whether as part of the
-official notebooktoall docs, in docstrings, or even on the web in blog posts,
+official notebooktoall docs, in docstrings, or even on the web in blog posts.
-articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~